DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 Voice of Rikugen Kyouko, who looked at the center, had gotten slightly hoarse.

-[There is angel statue.]
+[There is a angel statue.]

 It was a stone statue of the six winged angel [Heavenly Lord] Alfreyja.

-Even though he was supposed to be disappear.
+Even though he was supposed to be gone.
 The archangel's image was installed here, carved as if it was petrified form of his.

 "What!?"